JacobKohav/Walk/README.md

-# Walk
-Simulation of Random Walks
+# Simulation of Random Walks